Welcome to Singapore Travelogue. This is a continuation from the Pre-lude in the Home Page of “Trodden Paths” –> The Trodden Paths

 Mercedes Cab in Singapore

 I checked in and called up my friend to announce my safe and grandiose arrival.
 She promised to meet me the next day.
-I had rest of the evening with me to roam around and soak in the atmosphere.
-Next day was “interview day”.
-Woke up early the next morning and proceeded to the Interview venue, all decked up!
+I had the rest of the evening with me to roam around and soak in the atmosphere.
+The next day was “interview day”.
+I woke up early the next morning and proceeded to the Interview venue, all decked up!
 That is when I realized the futility of the same!
-The humidity, inside and out made me remove the jacket and loosen the neck tie, as soon as I got down from the cab!
+The humidity, inside and out made me remove the jacket and loosen the necktie, as soon as I got down from the cab!
 That was a Saturday, and hence, was the weekly off for most of the offices.
-The office was in Tower 4 of Suntec City in Temasek Boulevard, an Iconic Office space in Singapore.
-As I walked in to the elevator and pressed the button for the intended floor, it barely took a few seconds to reach the 28th floor!
+The office was in Tower 4 of Suntec City in Temasek Boulevard, Iconic Office space in Singapore.
+As I walked into the elevator and pressed the button for the intended floor, it barely took a few seconds to reach the 28th floor!
 Till that date, that was the fastest climb for me!

 Suntec City Towers

 The pleasant lady, who welcomed me in the empty office, turned out to be my to-be Manager!
 Nothing in her demeanor would have made me suspect of the extent of her position or stature!
 A big lesson learned!
 She made sure that whatever butterflies were there in my stomach were resting in peace!
 I had a very satisfactory discussion with her, before she took me to the HR head of the Organization!
 Another very warm discussion already made me feel part of the play!
 I was happy to notice that my hosts shared my enthusiasm as well, as they congratulated me!
 The interview got over on a positive note, as I looked forward to a bright future.